ankaboot-source/leadminer/README.md

 Edit the file according to your needs.
 #### Starting
 The docker container does not have default values on its own.
 There fore you MUST specify a configuration file to be mounted under `/app/backend/config/`.
+**Note**: that `--net=host` is only needed if your redis server is on your localhost.
+Using it is discouraged and it should be replaced with `--add-host=host.docker.internal` whenever possible (with the addition of using that `host.docker.internal` instead of `localhost` in the configuration).
 ##### Starting in development mode.
 ```shell
 # docker run \